 If you want to learn how to cook a turkey in a new and interesting manner, try using a new 10-gallon metal garbage can.
-Outdoor cooking seems to make food taste better, whether it’s barbecue or smoked meats.
-The next Thanksgiving, try something different with your turkey.
+Next Thanksgiving, try something different with your turkey.
 You won’t need very many tools for this job, and the time it takes is comparable or even less than in an oven.

 This job has to be done on the grass or on soil.
-Lay out aluminum foil in about a 3 by 3 foot square.
+Lay out aluminum foil in about a 3x3 foot square.
 Use several strips if you have to.

 Using your hammer, pound the wooden stake into the ground exactly in the middle of the aluminum foil square.
 Make sure it's firmly staked into the ground.
 Ball up a piece of aluminum foil into the size of a baseball and secure it to the top of the stake.

 On the upside down lid, light the whole bag of charcoal.
 Wait until they have grayed before you start to cook the turkey.